How They Made It: Mini Boston Cream Pie with Brianna

 There are, as you’ve already guessed, three parts to making Boston Cream Pie – baking the cakes, making the pastry cream (aka crème pâtissière if you want to get fancy) and making the chocolate ganache.
 The first and last parts are straightforward: the cake is a classic hot-milk-and-butter cake, so called because you use…uhm…hot milk and melted butter in the batter.
 This cake type is a richly flavored sponge – moist, and tall.
 Chocolate ganache is…well…fudgy chocolate nirvana.
 ‘Nuff said.
 It can be used to glaze cakes (as it is here) or as the filling for tarts and truffles.
 Remember the two-bite Chocolate Ganache Tart made with short crust pastry?
 Yup, that’s just chocolate ganache filling the pastry shells.
 Easy peasy.

-That middle part is making the pastry cream, and it could be a little tricky the first time out.
+Making pastry cream can be a little tricky the first time out.
 It’s really not a difficult technique, just a slightly thicker version of vanilla custard pudding.
 The most challenging step to the pastry cream might be when you have to temper the eggs, i.e., bringing them slowly up to temperature before adding them to the hot milk.
 This step helps avoid little pieces of cooked egg in your pastry cream.
 If, however, you do see some egg pieces, straining the finished cream through a sieve will take care of them.
 (Side note: if you want to make vanilla pudding, use the same technique as the pastry cream, just reduce the cornstarch to 2 Tablespoons…it’s guaranteed to be much better pudding than anything you can get out of a box!).

 By the way, the pastry cream is flavored with fresh vanilla beans seeds (if you have them).
 Did I say vanilla bean seeds?
 No, flecks of flavor, more like!
 I don’t always use fresh vanilla, but I do when it will be showcased, like in pastry cream or Magic Custard Cake.
 To use a fresh vanilla bean, split it lengthwise and scrape up the seeds with the back of a paring knife, then stir those flavor flecks into the milk mixture (along with the spent bean…nothing goes to waste here!).
 Also, don’t toss that spent vanilla bean after you’ve finished making the pastry cream…instead rinse the bean, then place it in a jar and cover with vodka to make your own vanilla extract.
 You’ll be rewarded with vanilla extract that’s both free and better than what you can buy.
 Score!